 The payout terms vary based on the immediate annuity contract.
 You can have them paid out for a specific period of time, such as 20 years, or set them up so that you will receive payments for the rest of your life.
 This is all information that you can get upfront when you obtain annuity quotes.

-- Immediate income
+- Immediate Income

-- Income for life
+- Income for Life

-Deferred Income Annuities
+5. Deferred Income Annuities

 Sometimes referred to as a longevity annuity, a deferred income annuity is a plan that you start and fund, and then allow it to grow through the accumulated investment income.
-In this way, they work similar to retirement plans, except that you generally make the investment in a lump sum, rather than through annual contributions.
+In this way, they work similarly to retirement plans, except that you generally make the investment in a lump sum, rather than through annual contributions.

 The term of the deferral is completely up to you.
 You can invest money in the plan, and begin receiving income payments as little as a year later.
 Or, you can invest in the plan, and begin taking income payments when you retire in 20 or 30 years.
-Once you begin receiving your income payments, they can be set up as a guarantee lifetime income.
+Once you begin receiving your income payments, they can be set up as a guaranteed lifetime income.

 The insurance company will also often offer a minimum rate guarantee for the life of the annuity, so that you will always receive at least that rate of return.
 And naturally, the longer the deferral term of the annuity, the higher the value of the plan, and the higher your income payments will be.

-- Protection of principal
+- Protection of Principal